Love Love Love (Dreams Come True song)

 "Love Love Love" (stylized as "LOVE LOVE LOVE") is a song recorded by Japanese band Dreams Come True for their eighth studio album, Love Unlimited ∞.
-It was released as the album's lead single by Epic/Sony Records on July 24, 1995.
+It was released as the album's lead single by Epic/Sony Records in July 1995.
 It is the theme song to the TBS drama series Aishiteiru to Itte Kure.
 The single's B-side, "Arashi ga Kuru", was also featured throughout the series' twelve episodes.
 With over two million copies sold, "Love Love Love" is the tenth best-selling Japanese single of all time and remains the band's most successful single.

 Composition

 "Love Love Love" was written by Miwa Yoshida and composed and arranged by Masato Nakamura, while the track was co-produced by the band and Mike Pela.

 Nakamura composed the song in his early twenties, before debuting with Dreams Come True, as a Valentine's Day present for his then-girlfriend.
 When the band received the offer to pen the soundtrack to Aishiteiru to Itte Kure, Nakamura and Yoshida re-wrote the song together with the series' protagonist in mind.
 The song is written in the key of D-flat major with a common time tempo of 84 beats per minute.
 Yoshida's vocals span from G♯3 to C♯5.